initOS/dob/odoo/README.md

 Migration
 ---------

-Next to the module migrations you can create the `pre_install`, `pre_update.py` and/or `post_update.py` scripts for full flexibility.
+Next to the module migrations you can create the `pre_install.py`, `pre_update.py` and/or `post_update.py` scripts for full flexibility.
 These scripts need the following interface:

 ```
 def migrate(env, db_version):